filipwtf/supersimplehttp/README.md

 ## Usage

-Create a new runy file
+Create a new ruby file

 ```rb
 require 'supersimplehttp'